moonbeam-foundation/moonbeam/MBIPS/MBIP-4.md

 The notion of `baseFee` is split into 2:

-- `gasBaseFee` (hidden to the user) which represents the price per gas executed.
+- `gasBaseFee` (hidden from the user) which represents the price per gas executed.
 - `baseFee` (visible to the user) which represents the total price paid per gas consumed and includes the storage base fee into consideration.